indexed-finance/docs/smart-contracts/pool/api.md

 If any input token is not initialized, its balance and weight will be replaced with the token's minimum balance and `MIN_WEIGHT`, respectively, when calculating the input token amount.

-If any input token has a higher desired weight than its real weight and has not been adjusted in the last hour, it will move towards the real weight with a maximum difference of $\frac{weight \cdot fee}{2}$.
+If any input token has a higher desired weight than its real weight and has not been adjusted in the last hour, it will move towards the real weight with a maximum difference of $$\frac{weight \cdot fee}{2}$$.
 If the token is not initialized and has still not met its minimum balance after the swap, its weight will not be adjusted.

 If any uninitialized token reaches its minimum balance, its minimum balance will be cleared, the token will be marked as initialized and its storage record will be assigned the minimum weight.